Ardexa Control Plugin

 a.
 MOXA E1214.
 To use this input include the string "moxae1214" in the config file.

 b.
 FILE.
 This is a standard file input.
+A YAML file is not required .
 To use this input include the string "file" in the config file.
+When setting percentage or absolute values, only integers are to be used.
+Floating point numbers will be ignored.

 Each MOXA must have a setpoint_values defined that maps the register 48 value to a percentage figure.
 The map must use integers only.
 Each input can have a timeout defined, in milliseconds.
 This timeout is the maximum time the plugin will wait for the input to respond.
 If it responds earlier than this time, then the plugin will not wait for the maximum time, it will return as soon as the data is read.
 The default timeout value if not defined is 1000.